-On September 14, 2020, the Company entered into the second amendment to the credit agreement that increased the amount available under delayed draw term loans by \$2.0 million, of which \$1.0 million was received upfront.
-In addition, to the increase in the amount available under delayed draw term loans, the maturity date of the loans under the credit agreement, including those under the amendment, was extended from September 24, 2020 to March 31, 2021.
+On January 19, 2021, the Company entered into the fourth amendment to the credit agreement that increased the amount available under the delayed draw term loans by \$1.0 million, of which all funds were received upfront and used for the escrow fund securing the termination fee under the Merger Agreement.
+The maturity date of the loans under the credit agreement, including those under the amendment was March 31, 2021, all of which has subsequently been paid in full.